 You’ll need to emblazon your new big dog’s name on his ID tag, and many owners also like to have their dog’s water bowl, bed or other items monogrammed.
 This is usually easy for dogs with short names, but it can become a problem if you give your dog a lengthy name.

-Remember to have fun while picking your dog’s name.
-It is a big and long-standing decision, but as long as you don’t mind yelling it in the middle of the night when your dog’s barking in the backyard, then you can select just about anything you like.
+Remember to have fun while picking your big dog’s name.
+It is an important and long-standing decision, but as long as you don’t mind yelling it in the middle of the night when your dog’s barking in the backyard, then you can select just about anything you like.

-Let us know your favorite big dog names in the comments below.
+Let us know your favorite names for big dogs in the comments below.
 We may even add your suggestions to our list.